-- ➤ Identifies and determines sampling procedures and programs; collects samples at various sites throughout the treatment plants and other District sites for testing to determine the effectiveness of each stage of the treatment process. - ➤ Prepares standard chemical solutions and reagents; disposes of outdated materials in a safe manner and ensure that the laboratory is maintained in a clean and orderly condition. - Analyzes and interprets laboratory results, recognizing problems that may be occurring during the treatment process. - > Sets up, calibrates, operates, and performs maintenance and repair to a variety of laboratory instruments and equipment. - ➤ Maintains quality control and quality assurance and follow safe work procedures within standard operating procedures and protocols. - Maintains accurate records of work performed and analysis results. - Assists in the preparation of periodic and special reports for submission to appropriate regulatory agencies in a timely manner; develops methods and assembles data to ensure that laboratory certification is in compliance with regulatory requirements. - Enters data into and retrieves data from an automated data control system. - Meets and corresponds with commercial users to interpret and implement Federal, State, and local regulations, ordinances, and policies of the pretreatment and pollution prevention programs. - Monitors the grease inspection program; receives, tracks and schedules weekly grease inspections. - ➤ Prepares accurate records and correspondence, including writing, updating, negotiating, and maintaining wastewater discharge permits. - ➤ May collect wastewater samples from commercial users and District sanitary sewers and performs well-defined chemical and biological tests in the field. - ➤ Organizes, maintains, and documents all required information for enforcement of District code as directed by the federal requirements; analyzes lab data by comparing test results to requirements; prepares technical reports, evidence, and documentation; prepares and issues Notice of Violation when noncompliance is established. - Writes and issues permits, and notices related to the Pollution Prevention program. - > Tracks new business entering District boundaries; research new business license requirements; collects pertinent data; updates and maintains records; enrolls in environmental compliance program as necessary. - ➤ Responds to public inquiries on wastewater services, and other problem areas as related to compliance program. - > Reads, interprets, applies, and explains regulations and standards to customers. - Participates in various technical projects related to process problems and improvement. - Attends professional conferences and seminars to keep abreast of new developments in the industry; participates in various industry related groups and meetings; serves as a representative of the District. - ➤ Operates standard office equipment, including job-related computer hardware and software applications, facsimile equipment, and multi-line telephones; may operate other department specific equipment. - Researches and maintains awareness of current and proposed state and local regulations, ordinances, and legislation as it relates to District programs, services, and customer and community relations.

-- Assists in training new staff as required.

-- > Builds and maintains positive working relationships with co-workers, other District employees, and the public.
+- > Sets up, calibrates, operates, and performs minor maintenance on a variety of laboratory equipment and instruments of a less technical nature. - ➤ Recognizes problems which occur in an analytical procedure; applies known procedures or confers with others to find solutions; recommends changes to known procedures or confers with others to find solutions; recommends changes to procedures and forms. - ➤ Collects and preserves a variety of samples; prepares field documentation and submits/receives samples for analysis; assists in planning sample collection programs; prepares samples for transport, storage, and laboratory testing. - ➤ Prepares standard chemical solutions, reagents, stains, and bacteriological media; keep laboratory facilities in a clean or orderly condition. - ➤ Analyze and interpret laboratory results, recognizing problems that may be occurring during the treatment process. - ➤ Cleans and prepares glassware for sample collection; sterilizes bacteriological supplies; prepares sample kits for distribution. - ➤ Complies and records data onto worksheets; enters reviewed data and results of analyses into the laboratory information management system (LIMS). - ➤ Observes standard safety precautions related to the work; maintains proper quality assurance techniques in performing analytical work. - ➤ Maintains proper QA/QC records and documentation. - Assists in the preparation of periodic and special reports for submission to appropriate regulatory agencies in a timely manner; develops methods and assembles data to ensure that laboratory certification follows regulatory requirements. - Monitors the grease inspection program; tracks and schedules weekly grease inspections. - Assists laboratory co-workers on specific analytical projects. - > Prepares accurate records and correspondence, including writing, updating, negotiating and maintain wastewater discharge permits. - ➤ May collect wastewater samples from commercial users and District sanitary sewers and performs defined chemical and biological tests in the field. - ➤ Responds to public inquiries on wastewater services, and other problem areas as related to compliance program. - ➤ Reads, interprets, applies, and explains regulations and standards to customers. - ➤ Operates standard office equipment, including job-related computer hardware and software applications, facsimile equipment, and multi-line telephones; may operate other department-specific equipment. - ➤ Research and maintains awareness of current and proposed state and local regulations, ordinances, and legislation as it relates to District programs, services, and customer and community relations. - ➤ Builds and maintains positive working relationships with co-workers, other District employees, and the public. - ➤ Routinely adheres to and maintains a positive attitude toward CAWD department foals and performs other duties as required.

-- Drives motor vehicles.

-- Performs other duties as assigned.